 The recipient receives the assistance in the form of a three-year, no payment, no interest, deferred soft second mortgage loan.
 Each month, this assistance is forgiven at a rate of 1/36 over the term of the loan.

-Applicants can choose from different types of loans, such as VA, FHA, USDA, Freddie Mac, Fannie Mae or some other conventional loan.
+Applicants can choose from different types of loans, such as VA Loan, FHA, USDA, Freddie Mac, Fannie Mae or some other conventional loan.
 The percentage of assistance the home buyer chooses will determine the amount of assistance the homebuyer receives.
 For instance, if an individual wants to buy a home for $200,000 and they choose the 5% option, they would get $10,000 in assistance.

 The first step the applicant should take is meeting with a lender to determine eligibility for the Home Plus program.
 Once it’s been determined that he or she is eligible, they can begin house hunting.
 When they find their dream home, their realtor will be responsible for negotiating, coming up with the final price and taking care of finalizing the sales contract.
 With sales contract in hand, the borrower can see the lender and begin the loan process.